Lucy Tejada: Work

 She has permanent works at the Club Rialto of Pereira, the solo museum of Cali and in the Library Luís Ángel Arango, of Bogota.
-Her characters, imaginary beings of black and deep eyes live in her paintings, that resemble his world; a beautiful ideal world, inhabited only by women and children.
-The artistic legacy is a trip by a world knitted of dreams, evocations and original proposals.
+Her paintings often depict women, children, and characters with large dark eyes, reflecting a dreamlike and symbolic visual world.

-Lucy Tejada exhibited her works in America and Europe, receiving several prizes for her work in different national contests without scholarships neither support of the state, always lived off the sale of her works and felt proud of this, as it should be the future of all talented artists of her country.
-Lucy Tejada, with the support of her family and close friends, started the Lucy Tejada Foundation, with the aim to conserve and spread her work and the one of Hernando, her brother, memories of Cali that creates and builds possible worlds each day.
+Lucy Tejada exhibited her works in America and Europe, receiving prizes for her work in different national contests.
+Without scholarships neither support of the state, she always lived off the sale of her works.
+Lucy Tejada, with the support of her family and close friends, started the Lucy Tejada Foundation, with the aim to conserve and spread her work.
+Hernando, her brother, brought memories of Cali.

 At the start of the decade of the 1950s, her work gained big international presence, when she participated at biennial events in Venecia, São Paulo, Mexico, Córdoba-Argentina, Medellín, San Juan-Puerto Rico and Havana-Cuba.

 After two weeks in the unit of intensive care at the Clinic of Occidente of Cali, Lucy Tejada died peacefully on November 2, 2011.
 She was survived by her children Claudia and the also artist Alejandro Valencia Tejada.

 Upon Tejada's death, and fulfilling her will, the family delivered to the city of Pereira a very valuable collection of 163 pieces of her work.
 The works of curation, study and preservation of such collection in preparation to a permanent public exhibition became reality as the Pereira municipality opened officially the Lucy Tejada Museum in 2019 as a tribute and recognition to a lifetime as an artist.